 Council's vision for Old Power House Reserve recognises the long-term use of the site, as socially, culturally, and physically enhancing the community.
-The site will be managed and maintained according to the categorisation of Park as detailed in this Plan.
+The site will be managed and maintained according to the categorisation of Park and Natural Area (watercourse) as detailed in this Plan.